ETHMOID BONE ANATOMY

 • Opens into the middle nasal meatus

-• Facilitates drainage of frontal sinus
+• Facilitates drainage of your frontal sinus

-• Facilitates drainage of maxillary sinus
+• Facilitates drainage of your maxillary sinus

 NASAL CONCHAE